dynamicalsystemslaboratory/Police-Brutality/README.md

 3-Convergent cross mapping.ipynb
--is the script that produces the convergence cross mapping plots in the supplement and displays them within the notebook.
+is the script that produces the convergence cross mapping plots in the supplement and displays them within the notebook.

-4-High-resolution analysis in the wake of George Floyd’s murder -is the script that produces the statistics of the analysis in the wake of George Floyd’s murder and displays the results within the notebook.
+4-High-resolution analysis in the wake of George Floyd’s murder is the script that produces the statistics of the analysis in the wake of George Floyd’s murder and displays the results within the notebook.

 5-Transfer Entropy
--is the script that compute the trasnfer entropy values and statistics and displays them within the notebook.
+is the script that compute the trasnfer entropy values and statistics and displays them within the notebook.

 6-Transition Probabilities
--is the script that computes the transition probabilities in the supplement and displays them within the notebook.
+is the script that computes the transition probabilities in the supplement and displays them within the notebook.